-9. OPERATING INSTRUCTIONS: EXTERNAL LOGIC LEVEL (TTL) SHUTTER CONTROL
+8. OPERATING INSTRUCTIONS: EXTERNAL LOGIC LEVEL (TTL) SHUTTER CONTROL

-In addition to the control of the shutter via the keypad, serial port, USB port and the parallel port, the direct TTL logic input can also control the shutter.
+In addition to the control of the shutter via the keypad, USB port and the serial port, the direct TTL logic input can also control the shutter.
 However, input must be selected and configured for the mode desired.
 TTL level inputs could come from a wide variety of devices, such as cameras, imagining boards, or a parallel port.

-9.1 Using the Computer's Parallel Port for Control
+8.1 Using the PC's Parallel Port for Control